contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/01_connectors.md

 ![hosted agent](images/hosted-agent-diagram.jpg "hosted agent")

 ## Standalone agent
-A standalone agent can be downloaded and run on your own infrastructure, close to your application, to add management features to your API by proxying its traffic.
+A standalone agent can be downloaded and run on your own infrastructure in order to reduce lag as much as possible as the agent is very close to your hosted API.
+This agent allows you to add management features to your API by proxying its traffic.

 ![standalone agent](images/standalone-agent-diagram.jpg "standalone agent")